WebAssembly/design/AstSemantics.md

   * Float32FromUInt32 - convert an unsigned integer to a 32-bit float
   * Float32FromInt32Bits - reinterpret the bits of a 32-bit integer as a 32-bit float

-Promotion and demotion of floating-point values always succeeds.
+Promotion and demotion of floating point values always succeeds.
-Demotion of floating-point values uses round-to-nearest ties-to-even rounding, and may overflow to infinity or negative infinity as specified by IEEE-754.
+Demotion of floating point values uses round-to-nearest ties-to-even rounding, and may overflow to infinity or negative infinity as specified by IEEE-754.
 If the operand of promotion or demotion is NaN, the sign bit and significand of the result are computed from an unspecified function of the implementation,